tchambil/agent-server/README.md

 + Create groups

-+ Imports agents from other serves
++ Imports agents from other servers

 + Suscribe to groups